 Statistical Analysis

-We will conduct a series of ANOVAs to compare between pretest and posttest results within each age group in order to assess effects per age group, as well as between effects across age groups in order to assess the effects of age on proficiency (i.e., CPH).
+We will conduct a series of ANOVAs to compare between pretest and posttest results within each age group in order to assess effects per age group, as well as between effects across age groups in order to assess the effects of age on proficiency.
 We also want to compare the predictive power of the acoustic cues we measure in acoustic analysis on proficiency within and across age groups.

 Start/End Dates